BvDod/Cancer-Histopathology-Anomaly-Detection-using-Reconstruction/Readme.md

 The reconstruction error will thus be a proxy of how much a sample looks like the distribution that the VQ-VAE was trained on, which was only healthy tissue.
 This reconstruction error could be directly taken as the likelihood that a sample is cancerous, but a better approach is to use the pixel-wise reconstruction error to train a new CNN in a supervised way.

-*Note: for the amount of channels I'm assuming an input image with a single channel*

 ## Reconstruction

 ![alt text](gif.gif)